 2. Dim Sum Haus

 Dim Sum Haus is another contender in the dim sum war along Jalan Besar Road.
 Salted egg fans have to try their Baked Salted Egg Custard Bun ($4.80+).
 Each fluffy bun is filled with a luscious and creamy salted egg custard that has the right balance of sweet and savoury.
 Minimum order values start from $20 depending on your location, with varying island-wide delivery fees.
 This fee would be waived for orders above $50, depending on location.
-Comment on their Facebook post to get a promo code that allows you to get 25% off your online orders!
+You can also arrange for self-pick-up between 9:30am to 8:30pm.

 3. Tim Ho Wan

 Popular Hong Kong dim sum chain, Tim Ho Wan, now offers island-wide delivery, so you can feast on their award-winning dim sum dishes in the comfort of your own home.
 Try their famous Baked BBQ Pork Buns ($7.80), which feature succulent pork meat encased by a crispy, buttery pastry exterior.
-There’s a minimum order of $80, and delivery fees range from $8 to $10.
+You can order from them on GrabFood, Foodpanda, Deliveroo, and on Oddle.
+The latter is available for islandwide delivery.

 4. Swee Choon Tim Sum Restaurant